-It’s now roughly one year since Microsoft launched the concept of Power Platform.
+It’s now roughly one year since Microsoft launched the the Power Platform Business.
 It’s been extremely interesting in the past 12 months to watch how this new platform strategy starts to play out in the world outside Redmond, as the pieces of this grand puzzle begin to become visible here and there.
 Having worked in the MS ecosystem on customer & partner side for 14 years now and coming from the Dynamics CRM side originally, this is the biggest single shift I have witnessed in their product strategy to date.

 Putting all the puzzle pieces together is surely not easy for anyone who isn’t devoting a sizable share of their time on consuming information from the various events, announcements, blog posts and documentation released by Microsoft.
 The thing that really makes it tricky is that this Power Platform thing isn’t confined inside a single bucket.
 It’s not Dynamics 365, it’s not Office 365, it’s not Azure.
 It’s all of them and yet none of them.
 Every MS partner and every customer decision maker will increasingly run into the product messaging, but they’ll hear it presented in a different way – and most likely interpret it uniquely based on what their background is.